geethika-guruge/meetup-dashboard/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## 🙏 Acknowledgments

-- Chart.js for the excellent charting library
 - AWS CDK team for the infrastructure-as-code framework
+- Meetup.com for providing the GraphQL API
 - The open-source community for inspiration and best practices

-## 📞 Support

-For questions or support, please open an issue in the GitHub repository.

 ---